TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 * Lacks an automated reset function for returning pieces to their starting positions.

-Despite the availability of existing smart chessboard solutions, challenges such as high cost, limited offline functionality, lack of voice recognition, and frequent piece collisions remain key barriers for the average user.
+Despite the availability of existing affordable smart chessboard solutions, challenges such as high cost, limited offline functionality, lack of voice recognition, and frequent piece collisions remain key barriers for the average user.
 The development of a new system should prioritize affordability, lightweight design, seamless voice integration, and reliable automated piece movement with full reset functionality for both players.

 This project aims to bridge the gap between current offerings by delivering a cost-effective, user-friendly, and offline-capable automated chessboard that eliminates common frustrations while enhancing accessibility for everyday players.